google/zetasql/docs/geography_functions.md

 ZetaSQL supports geography functions.
 Geography functions operate on or generate ZetaSQL `GEOGRAPHY` values.
-The signature of any geography function starts with `ST_`.
+The signature of most geography functions starts with `ST_`.
 ZetaSQL supports the following functions that can be used to analyze geographical data, determine spatial relationships between geographical features, and construct or manipulate `GEOGRAPHY`s.